|Goalie Miller carrying a heavy load in Sabres' push to make playoffs|

 ``It's a learning curve for sure, and I feel if I can handle the amount of games, and the pressure that comes with playing in this town and being a contender, then that would be a step forward in my career,'' Miller said, acknowledging he's experienced mental fatigue. ``It's the most taxing thing I've done short of the playoffs.''

 The job is not yet done.
-With seven games left, Buffalo sits two points behind Boston for the Eastern Conference's eighth and final playoff spot.
+With eight games left, Buffalo sits a point behind Philadelphia for the Eastern Conference's eighth and final playoff spot.

 Through it all, Miller's numbers have been consistent.